igneus/Editio-Sti-Wolfgangi/README.markdown

 use them.

-Each subdirectory beginning with an uppercase letter contains one booklet.
+Each subdirectory beginning with an uppercase letter contains one ore more booklets.
+(Possibly in further subdirectories.)
 To compile it simply run 'rake' in that subdirectory.

 To compile the booklets you will need:
 * Ruby 1.9.* + rake